About the Canadian Polar Commission

 His articles have been published in The International Journal; Canadian Foreign Policy; Marine Policy; and Issues in the North.
 He was also a co-author of the Report To Secure a Nation: Canadian Defence and Security into the 21st Century and co-editor of Commercial Satellite Imagery and United Nations Peacekeeping and Breaking Ice: Canadian Integrated Ocean Management in the Canadian North.
 He also comments on Canadian security and Arctic issues in both the Canadian and international media.

-Maxim Jean-Louis was appointed to the Board of Directors of the Canadian Polar Commission effective November 2010.
+Maxim Jean-Louis was appointed to the Board of Directors of the Canadian Polar Commission effective November 2010 and reappointed in December 2012.

 Maxim Jean-Louis is an executive specializing in technology and education, distance education and alternative delivery with a special focus on small, remote and northern communities.